prosthetichead/printBed/README.md

 https://github.com/prosthetichead/printBed/assets/1934681/57e1357a-4d37-4f53-916a-a306a1a6e82a

-## Contributing
+## Contributing :thumbsup:

-Contributions to PrintBed are welcome!
+While this is a personal project contributions to PrintBed are welcome!
 If you have suggestions for new features, improvements, or bug fixes, please submit an issue or pull request on GitHub.

-## License
+## License :scroll:
 This project is licensed under the [MIT License](LICENSE).

+## Acknowledgements :two_hearts:
+Icons used in this project are from [Flaticon](https://www.flaticon.com/) and were created by [freepik](https://www.flaticon.com/authors/freepik).